akshaykmr/emailtrail-webapp/README.md

 - View `app.py` to know about available api methods

 - Frontend:
+  - This repo is pretty old so you may have trouble running frontend app.
+Setup asdf to run with node 4.0 LTS.
   - Its a single page app made with vue.js
   - `cd vue-app`
   - Install dependencies: `npm install`